 Enjoy Views from Glacier Point

-Glacier Point is located at the end of Glacier Point Road and is one of Yosemite’s easiest trails.
-The trail is just one mile (1.6 km) round trip and is even wheelchair accessible.
-It’s one of Yosemite’s best overlooks with incredible views of Half Dome and Yosemite Falls.
+Glacier Point is located at the end of Glacier Point Road and offers one of the most iconic views in Yosemite.
+The paved trail is just one mile (1.6 km) round trip and is even wheelchair accessible, making it one of the easiest and most rewarding walks in the park.
+From the overlook, you’ll have sweeping views of Yosemite Valley, Half Dome, Yosemite Falls, and even Vernal and Nevada Falls in the distance.

-The view is breathtaking and my photos do not do it justice.
-During my trip, I got caught in a downpour of rain mid-trail.
-A lightning storm also sparked a small fire in the forest so much my view was obstructed by dark clouds and smoke.
+The view from Glacier Point is truly breathtaking; my photos hardly capture its beauty.
+During my visit, I was caught in a sudden downpour midway through the trail.
+A lightning storm even sparked a small forest fire, and the valley below was soon obscured by dark clouds and smoke.

 Yosemite Day 2:

-This is the perfect day to rent a bike and explore Yosemite Valley.
-Many of the following sights are located along Northside Drive and Southside Drive.
-The two roads make up a one-way loop through the Valley.
+Day 2 of this 3-day Yosemite itinerary is perfect for renting a bike and exploring Yosemite Valley.
+Many of the main sights are located along Northside Drive and Southside Drive, which form a one-way loop through the Valley.

 Stop at Tunnel View